celery/celery/docs/userguide/tasks.rst

     The message priority.
 A number from ``0`` to ``9``, where ``0`` is the highest.
 Note that RabbitMQ doesn't support priorities yet.

+Please see :doc:`executing` for descriptions of these options.

 Example
 =======